The oldest millennials are 45! This tool helps plan for longevity

 Taking steps to anticipate and adapt to the inevitable physical changes that arise as we age can open up space to imagine the possibilities.

-"We really need to raise the bar and begin to daydream about what it means to be 100 and doing really well," Carstenen says.
+"We really need to raise the bar and begin to daydream about what it means to be 100 and doing really well," Carstensen says.

 "This is about starting the conversation and then moving into preparedness and then taking action," Coughlin says.
 He says in the longevity space, there's an entire industry of businesses and influencers focused on extending lifespan.
 But what are you going to do with those years?
 Coughlin says the goal of the Longevity Preparedness Index is to help people think through how to design those years.